aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/custom-http.md

 If you cannot directly connect to the internet, you can use Go-supported environment variables (`HTTP_PROXY` / `HTTPS_PROXY`) or create a custom HTTP client to configure your proxy.
-The following example will configure the client to use `PROXY_URL` as the proxy
+The following example configures the client to use `PROXY_URL` as the proxy
 endpoint:

 ```go